canonical/vanilla-framework/templates/docs/patterns/segmented-control.md

   </div>
 </div>

-<div class="embedded-example"><a href="/docs/examples/patterns/tab-buttons/icons" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/segmented-control/icons" class="js-example">
-View examples of the tab buttons pattern with icons
+View examples of the segmented control pattern with icons
 </a></div>

 ## Import

-To import the tab button component into your project, copy the snippet below and include it in your main Sass file.
+To import the segmented control component into your project, copy the snippet below and include it in your main Sass file.

 ```scss
 // import Vanilla and include base mixins